abc-valera/dotfiles/README.md

 # dotfiles

-This repo contains all the dotfiles I use.
+This repo contains all the dotfiles for:

+ - Bash
+ - Fish
+ - Git
+ - Starship

 ## Requirement